Please be ready with your application reference number starting with 'P'. For example P1234567

 Other offences that are handled as indictable offences include serious/aggravated offences of;

 Indictable offences are serious criminal offences in the state of Tasmania.
-The offence is disclosed on a criminal history check.
+The offence is disclosed on a Nationally Coordinated Criminal History Check.

 In the majority of circumstances, an indictable offence will not be eligible to get expunged from a person's criminal record as per the spent convictions scheme in Tasmania.